How Do Edibles Work?

 Additionally, they're a much better alternative to smoking or vaping.
 Even though the wait time is significantly longer than an instantaneous effect.

-But all in all, we hope you've learned just a little bit more about how edibles work in your system.
+But all in all, we hope you've learned just a little bit more about how edibles digest through your system.
 It really is like a Magic School Bus adventure if you think about it.

 And with this new knowledge, we hope your cannabis experience is made all the more insightful.
 So go on and enjoy that edible - and know what all it's doing on the inside too!